The last to the southeast and the smallest main island in the Caicos archipelago, South Caicos is a great destination for the adventurous.

 Long Beach and East Bay are the best beaches on South Caicos, yet the flotsam-strewn southeast coasts are not without their appeal.
 When the weather’s calm, the snorkelling around South Caicos is amazing as well.
 Excellent scuba diving can be found off the eastern coast.

-If your ideal holiday consists of discovering secluded tropical beaches and marine environments, look no farther than South Caicos.Beaches of South Caicos Long Beach East Bay
+If your ideal holiday consists of discovering secluded tropical beaches and marine environments, look no farther than South Caicos.Beaches of South Caicos Long Beach (Sailrock Beach) East Bay

 Although not quite receiving the recognition that Grand Turk and Salt Cay gets for salt production, South Caicos actually was the foremost exporter when the industry was operating.
 At the height of the era, nearly two million bushels of hand-raked salt was shipped from Cockburn Harbour per year.